mddilley/wagger-react-native/README.md

 - AWS Cognito and Amplify for authorization and authentication
 - AWS Lambda for data events
 - Magnus UI for building the UI
-- React Hook Form and Yup for forms
+- React Hook Form and Yup for forms and validation

 ## Back End